 14 May 2013

-Warda Henning, Programme Management Officer at the UNODC New York Office, participates in the first Steering Committee Meeting of the UN Global Network on Safer Cities which brought together the mayors of Abidjan, Beirut, Bogota, Houston, Johannesburg, Los Angeles, Mexico City and San Salvador, the Under-Secretary-General of UN Habitat and other UN representatives.
+Warda Henning of the UN Office on Drugs and Crime participates in the first Steering Committee Meeting of the UN Global Network on Safer Cities which brought together the mayors of Abidjan, Beirut, Bogota, Houston, Johannesburg, Los Angeles, Mexico City and San Salvador, the Under-Secretary-General of UN Habitat and other UN representatives.
 Ms. Henning spoke about UNODC's close partnership with governments and the private sector, and of the role of local authorities in tackling transnational organized crime such as human trafficking and migrant smuggling but also illicit drugs, arms, corruption and counter-terrorism.
 The dialogue resulted in an outcome statement by the group of mayors on actions towards enhancing the role of local authorities on safer cities.
 It is available on

 UN Habitat's website.